“Love asks many things of us. At the end of a pet’s life, it asks for courage.”

 A look in their eyes that feels different.

-Even as a veterinarian, even with all of my medical training, I have asked this question with my own animals.
+Even as a veterinarian, even with all of my medical training, I have asked this question with my own pets.

 How will I know when it’s time?